 Bar Ilan University

-Research conducted by Professor Dafna Izraeli z'l on the impact of women's high-tech careers on family life.
-Dr. Michal Frankel completed the project, Women in High-Tech: Has the Motherhood Barrier Collapsed?, published by The Israel Women's Network.
+Supported the research for Women in High-Tech: Has the Motherhood Barrier Collapsed?, published by The Israel Women's Network.

 Center for Jewish Arab Economic Development (CJAED)

 Integrating Arab Women as Board Directors of Israeli Companies trains Arab women with leadership potential to serve on the boards of publicly-traded and companies.

 Women in Development, business skills training and initiatives encourage Jewish and Arab Israeli women to work together

 Jasmine: Association of Businesswomen in Israel, a national umbrella organization that represents Israeli businesswomen of all ethnic and religious backgrounds.

 Citizens' Accord Forum Between Jews and Arabs in Israel—CAF

 Ofek Nashi: Empowerment, Economic Independence, and Social Change for Israeli-Arab Women Through Their Small Businesses: Group courses and individual mentoring in management, finance, and marketing for Israeli women who own small businesses.

 CLAF—the Community of Lesbian Feminists